mikethedefense/SSLParser/README.md

 The goal of this project was to begin the development of an automatic testing pipeline.

 # Note
-Certain functions like "Prompt" were pre-defined by the developer in the SSL codebase.
+Certain functions like "Prompt", "Log", and 'Init' were pre-defined by the developer in the SSL codebase.